lszeremeta/molstruct/README.md

 ## Predefined presets

 To make your work easier, Molstruct has built-in preset support.
 Thanks to this, you do not have to set everything manually, you just select the appropriate preset and it's ready.
 The presets are flexible.
 If you want to change e.g. the column names selected for a preset, you can do so.
 At the moment you can use the [DrugBank open](https://www.drugbank.ca/releases/latest#open-data) preset.
-It is planned to add more in the future.
+There are plans to add more in the future.
 Any suggestions are welcome!

 ### `drugbank-open`